LCPQ/qcmath/README.md

 \begin{pmatrix}\mathbf{A}^{\text{BSE}} & \mathbf{B}^{\text{BSE}} \\ -\mathbf{B}^{\text{BSE}} & -\mathbf{A}^{\text{BSE}} \end{pmatrix}\cdot\begin{pmatrix}\mathbf{X}_m^{\text{BSE}}\\ \mathbf{Y}_m^{\text{BSE}}\end{pmatrix}=\mathbf{\Omega}_m^{\text{BSE}}\begin{pmatrix}\mathbf{X}_m^{\text{BSE}}\\ \mathbf{Y}_m^{\text{BSE}}\end{pmatrix}
 ```

 where the BSE matrix elements depend on the choice of the BSE kernel.
-To run a BSE calculation we have first to specify the approximation for the self-energy with the method argument and the keyword for this option is `"BSE"=True`.
+To run a BSE calculation we have first to specify the approximation for the self-energy with the method argument and the keyword for this option is `"BSE"->True`.
 Note that in general a BSE calculation is done in the static approximation, which is the equivalent of the adiabatic approximation in TD-DFT.
-It is possible to take into account dynamical effects using first-order perturbation theory [^8] using the option `"dBSE"=True`.
+It is possible to take into account dynamical effects using first-order perturbation theory [^8] using the option `"dBSE"->True`.
 This dynamical correction is applicable for all the different BSE kernels available in qcmath.
 Note that this dynamical correction is only available in TDA with the option `"dTDA"`.

 # Programmer Guide

 As mentioned in the first section, one of the primary objectives of qcmath is to enable newcomers in quantum chemistry to explore and advance their ideas through coding.
 Therefore, it is crucial to provide them with the ability to incorporate their methods into qcmath.
 To facilitate this process, we have developed a notebook example called `module_example.nb` to guide users step-by-step.
 The following outlines the different stages involved in adding a new method to qcmath:

 - The new method needs to be implemented in its notebook
-- Add your method in the `utils/list_method.nb` and specify the dependencies (ex: if post-HF method then dependency=`"RHF"`)
+- Add your method in the `utils/list_method.nb` and specify the dependencies (ex: if post-HF method then dependency->`"RHF"`)
 - Add default options in `main/default_options.nb` if needed
 - Add a call to your method in `Main.nb` as
 ```ruby